hainesm6-learning/Jupyter_Notebook_learning/docs/Jupyter_Notebook_notes.md

 ### Jupyter Notebooks in VSCode

-- Within VSCode, code cells can be in 3 states: unselected, command mode and edit mode.
-Which state is indicated by the vertical bar to the left of the cell.
+- Within VSCode, cells can be in 3 states: unselected, command mode and edit mode.
 Once a cell has been selected, you can switch to and from command and edit modes using the `ENTER` and `ESC` keys, respectively.
 - Plots can be further explored by clicking theplot viewer buttton in the top, lefthand corner.
+- Debugging involves:
+  - Conversion to a *.py* file.
+  - Either debugging the entire file by executing the `Python: Debug Current File in Python Interactive Window` command from the command palette.
-- Debugging
+  - Or Debugging individual cells.
+  - To convert back to a *.ipynb*, execute the `Python: Export Current Python File as Jupyter Notebook` command from the command palette, replacing the existing file.

 Some useful keyboard shortcuts: